Euclidean rhythm

 The Euclidean rhythm in music was discovered by Godfried Toussaint in 2004 and is described in a 2005 paper "The Euclidean Algorithm Generates Traditional Musical Rhythms".
-The greatest common divisor of two numbers is used rhythmically giving the number of beats and silences, generating almost all of the most important world music rhythms, except Indian.
+The greatest common divisor of two numbers is used rhythmically giving the number of beats and silences, generating almost all of the most important world music rhythms, except some Indian talas.
 The beats in the resulting rhythms are as equidistant as possible; the same results can be obtained from the Bresenham algorithm.

 Summary of algorithm

 In Toussaint's paper the task of distributing $k$ beats within $n$ time steps is considered.
 It is given that $k < n$, so there are fewer beats than steps.
 The question arises of how to distribute these beats such that they are as equidistant as possible.
 This is easy when $n$ is divisible by $k$—in this case we distribute the beats such that they are $n/k$ steps away from their neighbour.
 As an example, below is a euclidean rhythm for $n = 16$ and $k = 4$.
 These beats are 4 steps away from each other because $n/k = 16/4 = 4$.